ethanal/othello/README.md

 # Othello Moderator

 A Python 3 Othello moderator.
-Implement AIs in the `players` module by implementing the `Player` class.
-The module name (the filename without the .py extension) should be the same as the class name for it to be detected.
+AIs are submodules of the `players` module that contain an implementation the `Player` class.
+The class name must be the same as the module name (the filename without the .py extension) for it to be detected.

 ```
 usage: moderator.py [-h] [-g | -t] [players [players ...]]